rioki/www.rioki.org/content/posts/2012-04-08-dcpu-16-assembler-and-simulator.md

 hand is manageable, but a scanner borders on insanity or inefficiency.
 The scanner can be found in [scan.l].

 The next step was the [parser].
-This is a classical case of a recursive decent parser.
+This is a classical case of a recursive descent parser.
 I did not develop a formal grammar first, since that would have been overkill.
 The scanner runs line oriented, but does not enforce placement of statements, like "real" assemblers do.
 To simplify the generation step, I also